marcopra/RoboMaster-AI-Challenge-Simulator-2D/docs/kernal_manual.md

 ## II.
 Changeable parameters

-In the `__init__` function of the `kernal` class, there are a number of quantities that can be changed depending on the environment such as the field, as follows
+In the `__init__` function of the `kernel` class, there are a number of quantities that can be changed depending on the environment such as the field, as follows

 ```python
         self.bullet_speed = 12.5 # bullet speed in pixel